cryptpad/documentation/user_guide/drive.rst

 There are two ways of deleting a document on CryptPad:

 - |trash| **Removing** a document means it stops appearing in the CryptDrive but remains in the database.
 The document remains in the CryptDrive of other users who have stored it.
-The document can be recovered in the CryptDrive using the :ref:`history <cryptdrive_history>`.
+The document can be recovered in the CryptDrive using the :ref:`history <drive_history>`.
 - |cptools destroy| **Destroying** a document deletes it from the database permanently.
 The document is deleted from all CryptDrives that store it, and it   cannot be recovered using the CryptDrive history. :badge:`Document owners`